 I did have some hardwood.
 I got quite a few mahogany stair steps that had never been used back in, I think, 2009 for free.
 The dimension of the steps varied a bit, but they were about 70 x 30 x 5 cm.
 (27 x 12 x 2) inches.

 My father-in-law is a volunteer and a local recycling center.
 This recycling center has its own thrift store.
-My family and I was visiting the store and I came across a dining table and a coffee table in oak with a very low price.
-After given it some thought I bought the two tables to make the workbench table top out of.
+My family and I were visiting the store and I came across a dining table and a coffee table in oak with a very low price.
+After given it some thought I bought the two tables to make the workbench tabletop out of.

-After the bench top was all glued up and dry I started to frame it in with the mahogany so that I would have an oak bench top with a mahogany frame.
-Only the two long mahogany side are glued to the oak.
+After the benchtop was all glued up and dry I started to frame it in with the mahogany so that I would have an oak benchtop with a mahogany frame.
+Only the two long mahogany sides are glued to the oak.
 The two ends are fastened with lag bolts to allow for wood movement.
-The mahogany frame is joint together with half blind dovetails because it looks nice.
+The mahogany frame is joint together with half-blind dovetails because it looks nice.

 One unique feature of the traditional Danish woodworking workbench is the shoulder vice.
-There is a big bolt going from the outer part into about 15 cm into the oak part of the bench top.
+There is a big bolt going from the outer part into about 15 cm into the oak part of the benchtop.
 I have attempted to illustrate that in the image above with a red line.
 This bolt is there to take the pressure when you fasten something in the vice.
-The oak panel just left of the red line is thinner than the oak bench top.
+The oak panel just left of the red line is thinner than the oak benchtop.
 It is about 2,5 cm.
 (1 inch) thick and floating in groves on all 4 sides.
-Usually there is a big cast ion piece to spread the pressure from the screw to the vice wood block.
-See green circle on the image.
+Usually, there is a big cast ion piece to spread the pressure from the screw to the vice wood block.
+See the green circle on the image.
 However, this part was missing on the old workbench.
-This peace of cast ion also makes the wood block follow the screw back and forth.
+This piece of cast ion also makes the woodblock follow the screw back and forth.
 So, I had to come up with another way of spreading the load from the screw.
-I bored a hole in the wood block an and placed a thick washer in the bottom for the screw to press on.
-And finished it with two thin mahogany wood pieces with a hole in the middle that fit in a recess in the screw that makes the wood block follow the screw.
-I hope this make sense.
+I bored a hole in the woodblock and placed a thick washer in the bottom for the screw to press on.
+And finished it with two thin mahogany wood pieces with a hole in the middle that fits in a recess in the screw that makes the woodblock follow the screw.
+I hope this makes sense.

-With the bench top all done I went on to the legs.
+With the benchtop all done I went on to the legs.
 The horizontal piece in the top and bottom I made of mahogany and the vertical piece I made from the legs of the two oak tables.
-The end with the shoulder vice is wider than the other and has tree vertical piece.
+The end with the shoulder vice is wider than the other and has 3 vertical pieces.
 See image.
-The two legs a connected with two long oak boards that is through mortised and fasten with mahogany wedges through the oak boards.
-This makes is possible to disassemble the legs.
+The two legs a connected with two long oak boards that are through mortise and fasten with mahogany wedges through the oak boards.
+This makes it possible to disassemble the legs.